Siren also announced the release of Siren 10 to propel clients directly into knowledge graphs

 “CDOs and CIOs know that joining the dots is critical, whether the mission is to find the formula of a new drug, detect a fraud attempt, mitigate risk or find opportunities for operational optimizations”, Dr. Giovanni Tummarello, founder and CPO at Siren, said.
 “For these executives achieving Data Intelligence is about being able to sleep at night knowing that if there are risks or opportunities in the ever-growing data available, the tools are in place to be able to discover them”.

-Traditional data discovery technologies provide pie charts, dashboards and search individual documents, but enterprises realize that it is often in the interconnections between datasets that unexpected value is discovered.
+Traditional data discovery technologies provide pie charts, dashboards and search individual documents, but enterprises realize that it is often in the interconnections between data sets that unexpected value is discovered.
 To tackle this, many have started “Knowledge Graph” initiatives – seeking the ability to explore and leverage interconnections.
 Many of these initiatives fail, however, and Siren sees a vital need for industry-wide debate on principles that will lead to success versus approaches that have often led to disappointment.

-“Data is becoming a recognised asset in every firm in every industry but there is widespread frustration when it comes to solving problems with data.
+“Data is becoming a recognized asset in every firm in every industry but there is widespread frustration when it comes to solving problems with data.
 If we can all agree a common set of principles, technology providers and enterprise users alike, it should help us all to use Data Intelligence to drive business value,” added John Randles, CEO of Siren.

 “Transformative Enterprise Knowledge Graphs” Initiative – Upcoming Events: